Boilermaker74/Portfolio/README.md

 In my opinion, the best way to learn coding is to code.
 As I started the program, problems arose that I hadn’t even envisioned.

 I learned that certain attributes have more features that I realized.
 For example, the anchor element with its Href, I learned, can not only point to web addresses but also to elements in the application being worked on.
 So I could put an anchor element at the top of the document which moves the user And it's to an area on the bottom of the document.

+So with the completion of this project, I am hopefully becoming more fluent in coding.